 Unlike most of the cases mentioned so far, Sisma opted for elastic sleeves for each cartridge rather than the typical molded slot.
 This maximizes storage capacity while keeping the case at a small size (7.4 x 4.9 x 2.1 inches).
 If you buy a lot of physical Switch games and intend to continue that habit, Sisma should be able to supply you with the storage you need for a long time.

-Sisma 80 Game Cartridge Holders Storage Case for Organizing Nintendo Switch Sony Ps Vita Games and SD Memory Cards - Brown SVG190401GC
+sisma 80 Game Cartridge Holders Storage Case for Organizing Nintendo Switch Game Cards or SD Memory Cards, Brown

 If you need all your Switch games in one place, Sisma's 80 cartridge case should be able to handle even the beefiest of libraries.